Orlando Divorce Bankruptcy Lawyer

 If you are planning to file for divorce but you’re also planning to file for personal bankruptcy, which should you do first?
 This is a common question among Orlando families, and it’s important to understand how the order in which you approach these questions could have a significant impact on your future.

 In the event that both you and your spouse want to file for bankruptcy, you should know that filing for bankruptcy before divorce might save you some money.
-A joint bankruptcy, as opposed to two individual bankruptcies, can mean just one filing fee and only one bill for attorney fees.
+A joint bankruptcy, as opposed to two individual bankruptcies, can mean just one filing fee and only one bill for lawyer fees.
 In addition, if you and your spouse plan to file for Chapter 7 bankruptcy, filing before your divorce can make property division during the divorce much easier.
 To be sure, the process of property division will go much more quickly, saving you money and stress during your divorce.
 Filing for Chapter 13 bankruptcy, however, is also available to couples as a planning tool prior to entry of final judgment of divorce.

 Filing for bankruptcy before filing for divorce can, in many cases, result in lower costs.
 At the same time, however, each case is different.
 You should contact an experienced Orlando family lawyer if you contemplate filing for bankruptcy and divorce in order to time them to your advantage.